zanderson3j/dark_arts/README.md

 ##### What is Hacking?

 Mr. Antoniewicz describes hacking as controlling a program in a certain way.
-It is looking at what a program does and think about what the programmer didn’t think about how it could be used.
+It is looking at what a program does and thinking about what the programmer didn’t think about how it could be used.
 It is about manipulating software either by finding bugs in the code which are bad software or finding bad configurations/design such as weak passwords.
 Finding bugs in the software is more difficult to exploit and less common.
 This pretty closely aligns to what I understood about hacking before, although I would have thought there would be more software based attacks.

-Crackdowns on hacking has become more serious with the government and companies putting lots of resources into preventing it.
+Crackdowns on hacking have become more serious with the government and companies putting lots of resources into preventing it.
 Interestingly, it used to have a less malicious connotation.
 Bug bounty programs are rewards for finding vulnerabilities in companies software.
 Mr. Antoniewicz had a fun story about how he was threatened to be sued by a legal team at samsung for finding a vulnerability, but another part of the company had a bug bounty program and he ended up with $5,000.
 The rewards can apparently get very high.
 I think it would be cool to expose a vulnerability, but I wonder how many people get in serious trouble trying to collect a bug bounty.

-There has been a shift in attacks from starting in the internet and attacking systems exposed to the internet to users by phishing and social engineering.
+There has been a shift in attacks from starting in the internet and attacking systems exposed to the internet.
+Nowadays attacks tend to target users through phishing and social engineering.
 This is because companies increased their border security.
 Now attacks try to compromise a user’s system, primarily from the browser, and spread to the rest of the network.
 This could be from email links, websites, or something else.
-For websites, as they render the attacker can get control of the browser which means it can do some things to the computer.
+For websites, as they render, the attacker can get control of the browser which means it can do some things to the computer.
 I find the shift in how to hack systems very interesting, but it makes a lot of sense with all the increased security.
 I also wasn’t aware of how easily it seems an attacker can use the browser to do things to someones computer.
 In the past I thought that making your own web browser would be a cool project.
 Now I still think it would be, but I also am pretty sure my computer would get hacked since I’m sure it would have terrible security.

 ##### WinDBG (Win-Debug)

 We did some small demos accompanied with a big info drop on WinDBG.
 I had not heard of or used WinDBG previously.
 It lets you stop execution of a program and examine what is happening in the program at chosen points.
 Mr. Antoniewicz said that when people exploit something, they try to get the program to crash and then use winDBG during it to see if there are an vulnerabilities.
-We just played around with it to get comfortable.
+We played around with it to get comfortable enough to use it in our labs.
 Here is some useful information for using the program…

 Important Points about WinDBG:
 * Shows registers, flags, and location at break points.